 The primary symptom of retinal artery occlusion is sudden vision loss in one eye.
 The location of your vision loss will depend on which portion of the artery has become affected. their eyes.
 Like retinal vein occlusion, there are two types of retinal artery occlusion with slightly different symptoms:

-If you believe you are experiencing symptoms of retinal artery occlusion, reach out to Dr. Parvus immediately, as all of these therapies lose effectiveness within the first 6 hours after symptoms appear.
+If you believe you are experiencing symptoms of retinal artery occlusion, reach out to Dr. Brown immediately, as all of these therapies lose effectiveness within the first 6 hours after symptoms appear.